is-go/news-explorer-frontend/README.md

 Check out the site on Github Pages: https://is-go.github.io/news-explorer-frontend/

+Strictly speaking, there is no backend as of right now.
+All request made will have to made on the pull requests until further stages are completed.
+Thank you for your patience.

 # Tech used

 - HTML5: For the structure and content of the app.